globallightingdata/gldf.net/README.md

 ### Interfaces

-There are also Interfaces you can use:
+In summary, you can use the following interfaces

 ```CSharp
 // 1) Serialize GLDF XML